Where do your UA dues go?

 Besides direct benefits, there is a “pay-it-forward” logic to union umbrella organizations.
 Unions help each other, and a stronger union context nationwide helps everyone.
 When faculty at UVM first organized UA, we received enormous amounts of support dealing with the logistics and legal issues surrounding the creation of our union, and that help was paid for by union membership fees paid for by other unions.
 So it makes sense that some of our contributions now go to help organize other unions.

 Again, all of these matters can be subject to change over the long term.
 Some (e.g., stipends) are fairly flexible, whereas our relationships to affiliate organizations are determined by a three way contract that would be quite complex and difficult to change.
-But we are currently exploring alternative organizational structures for the future, and nothing is completely off the table.
+We are continually assessing the effectiveness of our organizational structures, and as always we welcome feedback from UA members.